Ever wonder why cats like to sleep with their owners?

 At night, the best heat source is you and your body.

-So, if your kitty is cold during the night, they might sneak in your bed for some extra warmth.
+So, if your kitty is cold during the night, it might sneak into your bed for some extra warmth.

 Despite their reputation of being aloof and independent, cats are sociable creatures and value company.